 Modern societies aren’t the only ones who have been eclipse obsessed.
 Eclipses have been recorded by almost every literate culture throughout history.
 Early Babylonians kept systematic chronicles on clay tablets.
 In late prehistoric China, astrologers were tasked with advising the emperor on cosmic matters and reputedly could be hanged for failing to anticipate a solar eclipse.

-For the pre-Columbian Mayan civilization, scientific knowledge of eclipses may have reached new heights.
-Aveni writes that the Dresden Codex, one of the few surviving documents of pre-Columbian Mayan civilization, contains hieroglyphs representing a serpent eating the sun, and numeric inscriptions that seem to indicate a knowledge of the repeating cycle of solar eclipses.
+For the pre-Columbian Maya civilization, scientific knowledge of eclipses may have reached new heights.
+Aveni writes that the Dresden Codex, one of the few surviving documents of pre-Columbian Maya civilization, contains hieroglyphs representing a serpent eating the sun, and numeric inscriptions that seem to indicate a knowledge of the repeating cycle of solar eclipses.
 Researchers even found an astronomical calendar from the 11th or 12th century that accurately predicted a solar eclipse in 1991 within a day of its occurrence.Modern societies aren’t the only ones who have been eclipse obsessed.
 Eclipses have been recorded by almost every literate culture throughout history.
 Early Babylonians kept systematic chronicles on clay tablets.
 In late prehistoric China, astrologers were tasked with advising the emperor on cosmic matters and reputedly could be hanged for failing to anticipate a solar eclipse.

 The unusual lifestyle of eclipse hunting brings with it some ritual behaviors.
 One chaser had a flag made in 1973 after the eclipse off the coast of eastern Africa, and the flag has accompanied chasers ever since.
 And strangely enough, no group carrying the flag has ever been clouded out, according to Schneider.
 “That flag has always seen clear skies, even while we work hard to try to get into where it is clear,” he says.
 “It’s just an amazing low-probability event.”